sethhardik/sethhardik/README.md

 ### Hi, I'm Hardik Seth 👋🏻

+Data Scientist with a strong foundation in statistical analysis and machine learning, graduated in 2021.
+Proven track record of delivering impactful insights and solutions in both MNC and startup environments.
-Data Enthusiast with more than 2 years of full-time experience in high paced, startup environment and in organized MNC.
-I have deployed multiple projects both in cloud and on-prem systems.
-And understand the challenges in deploying ML/AI based solution in terms of scalability and retraining.
+I have deployed multiple projects both in cloud and on-prem machines and I understand the challenges in deploying ML/AI based solution in terms of scalability and retraining.

-I am currently working in Fortune 200 company **CircleK** as a Associate Data Scientist.
+I am currently working in [**CircleK**](https://www.circlek.com/) as Data Scientist working on Merchandise and Fuel Analytics.

 In the past, I have worked with [**Algo8AI**](https://www.algo8.ai/) as Machine Learning Engineer.